Emic and etic: History

 The terms were also championed by anthropologists Ward Goodenough and Marvin Harris with slightly different connotations from those used by Pike.
 Goodenough was primarily interested in understanding the culturally specific meaning of specific beliefs and practices; Harris was primarily interested in explaining human behavior.

 Pike, Harris, and others have argued that cultural "insiders" and "outsiders" are equally capable of producing emic and etic accounts of their culture.
-Some researchers use "etic" to refer to objective or outsider accounts, and "emic" to refer to subjective or insider accounts.
+Some researchers use "etic" to refer to outsider accounts, and "emic" to refer to insider accounts.

 Margaret Mead was an anthropologist who studied the patterns of adolescence in Samoa.
 She discovered that the difficulties and the transitions that adolescents faced are culturally influenced.
 The hormones that are released during puberty can be defined using an etic framework, because adolescents globally have the same hormones being secreted.
 However, Mead concluded that how adolescents respond to these hormones is greatly influenced by their cultural norms.
 Through her studies, Mead found that simple classifications about behaviors and personality could not be used because peoples’ cultures influenced their behaviors in such a radical way.
 Her studies helped create an emic approach of understanding behaviors and personality.
 Her research deduced that culture has a significant impact in shaping an individual's personality.

 Carl Jung, a Swiss psychoanalyst, is a researcher who took an emic approach in his studies.
 Jung studied mythology, religion, ancient rituals, and dreams, leading him to believe that there are archetypes that can be identified and used to categorize people's behaviors.
 Archetypes are universal structures of the collective unconscious that refer to the inherent way people are predisposed to perceive and process information.
 The main archetypes that Jung studied were the persona (how people choose to present themselves to the world), the anima and animus (part of people experiencing the world in viewing the opposite sex, that guides how they select their romantic partner), and the shadow (dark side of personalities because people have a concept of evil; well-adjusted people must integrate both good and bad parts of themselves).
 Jung looked at the role of the mother and deduced that all people have mothers and see their mothers in a similar way; they offer nurture and comfort.
 His studies also suggest that "infants have evolved to suck milk from the breast, it is also the case that all children have inborn tendencies to react in certain ways."
 This way of looking at the mother is an emic way of applying a concept cross-culturally and universally.